Saoqq/cv/README.md

 Motivated and enthusiastic senior enigeer with 4 years of professional experience.
 I am looking for a remote or hybrid position that matches my main stack, though I am open to trying new technologies.
-Switch to Go lang in also an option for me.
+Switch to golang in also an option for me.

 I am also interested in Android Development (Jetpack Compose), data analytics and media processing.